Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 ### SYSPLEX distributor

-This service dispatches an incoming connection to one of the hosts (LPAR) either using one of many methods, for example a round robin or weighted- active method.
+This service dispatches an incoming connection to one of the hosts (LPAR) either using one of many methods, for example a round robin or weighted-active method.

 ### CFTCOM dispatcher

-For outgoing calls, you can set the CFTCOM dispatcher to use either a round robin load balancing, or define a one- to- one relationship between a partner and a node.
-A one- to- one relationship ensures that for any given partner the transfers are kept in the correct chronological order.
+For outgoing calls, you can set the CFTCOM dispatcher to use either a round robin load balancing, or define a one-to-one relationship between a partner and a node.
+A one-to-one relationship ensures that for any given partner the transfers are kept in the correct chronological order.
 In the unified configuration, set the variable: **`cft.multi_node.cftcom.dispatcher_policy`**

 - Round robin: **`round_robin` (default)**
-- One- to- one:**` node_affinity`**
+- One-to-one:**` node_affinity`**

 ### Runtime files